aegoroff/grok/README.md

   -f, --file=<file>         full path to file to read data from.
 If not set and
                             string option not set too data read from stdin -m, --macro=<string>      pattern macros to build regexp -p, --patterns=<file>     one or more pattern files.
 You can also use wildcards like path\*.patterns.
-If not set, current directory used to search all *.patterns files
+If not set, current directory used to search all *.patterns files -t, --template            show template(s) information
 ```